Fish in Carrot and Onion Marinade

-Unique aroma, bright and rich taste!
-Fish with a marinade of carrots and onions refers to cold appetizers.
-She has been familiar to many since childhood.
-Serve it for lunch or dinner - it's healthy and incomparably delicious!
+Unmistakable aroma, bright and rich flavor!
+Fish in a carrot and onion marinade is a cold appetizer that many of us remember from childhood.
+Serve it for lunch or dinner — it's healthy and incredibly delicious!

 PearlAuthor avatar